 — Lapland is absolutely irreplaceable.
 It cannot be recreated digitally, even with lots of money.
 The atmosphere here is quite different and freezing cold, too.
 Lapland is so physical, and that pushes the actors to another state because it’s so genuine.
 Plus the scenery and even the weather are so beautiful in their own way, or even dramatic at times.
 And this setting—Lapland—you can’t recreate in the south.
 In Arctic Circle, Lapland itself is definitely one of the main characters.

 — We were able to choose the best sales agent for this series.
-Germany has been an active partner in Finnish television series, and we knew that snowy Lapland locations would really resonate with them.
+Germany has been an active partner in Finnish television, and we knew that snowy Lapland locations would really resonate with them.
 There was a lot of interest from different companies, but Bavaria Fiction was the best fit for us and this series.

 Jarkko sees a bright future for the thriller series, with international rollouts.